kredibel-id/VisionSample-Android/README.md

 Please read the instructions <a href="https://docs.kredibel.io/authentication-1">here</a> to get the API-Key or contact our sales team.

 ## Config AndroidManifest.xml
 After getting API-Key then open your **AndroidManifest.xml** than add a this tag in the scope of the application tag.
-Please name the attribute name with **kredible-apikey**.
+Please name the attribute name with **kredibel-apikey**.

 ```xml
 <meta-data android:name="kredibel-apikey" android:value="<Your API-Key>" />